grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -querier.id
 [id: <string> | default = ""]

-# Configures the gRPC client used to communicate between the queriers and the
+# Configures the gRPC client used to communicate between the querier and the
-# query-frontends / query-schedulers.
+# query-frontend.
 # The CLI flags prefix for this block configuration is: querier.frontend-client
 [grpc_client_config: <grpc_client>]

+# Configures the gRPC client used to communicate between the querier and the
+# query-scheduler.
+# The CLI flags prefix for this block configuration is: querier.scheduler-client
+[query_scheduler_grpc_client_config: <grpc_client>]
 ```

 ### etcd